nanmu42/qrcode-api/README.md

 make install
 ```

-Go to `cmd/api` or `cmd/bearychat`.
-More details are in README.md there.
+Go to `cmd/api` or `cmd/bearychat` for further instruction, more details are in README.md there.

 # License